OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 While all the techniques referenced here do not require any user interaction, sometimes it's easier or more appropriate to involve the user in the transaction to prevent unauthorized operations (forged via CSRF or otherwise).
 The following are some examples of techniques that can act as strong CSRF defense when implemented correctly.

-- Re-Authentication (password or stronger)
+- ~~Re-Authentication~~ Authorization mechanism (password or stronger)
 - One-time Token
-- CAPTCHA
+- CAPTCHA (prefer newer CAPTCHA versions without user interaction or visual pattern matching)

 While these are a very strong CSRF defense, it can create a significant impact on the user experience.
 As such, they would generally only be used for security critical operations (such as password change, money transfers, etc.), alongside the other defences discussed in this cheat sheet.